garrettSAMH/UbuntuMateDev/sysFiles/README.rfb.service.txt

 README for rfb.service

-Needs sym link to the following:
+Needs copied to the following:

-sudo ln -s /link/to/rfb.service /etc/avahi/services/
+sudo cp /link/to/rfb.service /etc/avahi/services/

 This is a control file for the vnc port protocol must be owned by root:root

+Allows vnc screen sharing on specified port